Charel-G/underfloor-heating-planner/README.md

 - Generated pipes remain selectable objects and can be deleted
 - **Export** downloads an image and pipe length data per zone
-- If no valid path can be found between a distributor and a zone without crossing walls, an alert is shown and no pipes are drawn
+- If no valid path can be found between a distributor and a zone without crossing walls, an alert is shown explaining why routing failed

 ## Usage